-To listen to the homily, click the links above.
+To listen to this homily, click the links above.

 Hospitality.
 I was struck today with this line in the letter to the Hebrews: “Do not neglect hospitality,